Share on ThriftyFunThis guide contains the following solutions. Have something to add? Please share your solution!

 By Stephanie from Hillsboro, OR

 One of my dogs takes a daily medication, and both are on flea and heartworm preventatives.
 Every time it was a struggle to get them to take their medicine until my husband had an idea.
 We insert the pills in a small piece of leftover or inexpensive cooked ground meat or tinned meat product.
-Then we "frost" the top with a half-teaspoon of chunky peanut butter.
-The dogs can't tell the difference between the peanuts and the pills, so they gobble it all down without a fuss.

 Our dog is pretty tricky to give pills to.
 The last time that she needed to be given pills she also happened to be on a prescription canned food.
 The canned food that she was given was very solid in texture so it could be sliced into chucks with a butter knife.

 I mark everything on my calender.
 When my pets' flea med is due, I mark it down.
 I do the same with meds such as heart worm med, I put a little heart on the calender.

 One of our darling pets is recovering from an accident.
 He was run over by a car trying to get to one of my children across the street, who accidentally called him back when he was already across the street.

 Giving pills or meds to pets is so very easy if you just use the right method.
 I take the pill and a bite-size piece of their favorite people food.
 People food is always a special treat for pets since they only very rarely get it.

 I take hot dogs or sausage and cut them into bite sizes for my Wirehair Terrier.
 When she was a puppy, I gave her those as treats when she was learning new tricks.